-If you love live theatre and festivals, you’ve got to check out Edinburgh’s Fringe Festival — the largest arts festival in the world.
-As well as the Edinburgh Tattoo, for which tickets often sell out 6-12 months in advance, the Fringe Festival brings the city to life with street buskers, theatrical plays and hilarious comedians.
-Be warned that the city becomes insanely busy with tourists during the Fringe Festival.
+If you love live theatre and festivals, you’ve got to check out Edinburgh’s Festival Fringe — the largest arts festival in the world.
+As well as the Edinburgh Tattoo, for which tickets often sell out 6-12 months in advance, the Festival Fringe brings the city to life with street buskers, theatrical plays and hilarious comedians.
+Be warned that the city becomes insanely busy with tourists during the Festival Fringe.
 So give yourself extra time to get to work if you have to pass through the city centre or the Royal Mile to get there.

 A pro for living in Scotland is leaving Scotland?
 Yes!
 The rest of Europe is right on your doorstep.

 Living in Scotland: Con

 As a rain lover, I had a hard time putting weather on the cons list.
 But after 18 months, I grew tired of the Scottish weather, which generally consists of rain, cold, wind, and dampness.
 Because Scotland’s surrounded by water, the humidity is always high, making the already cold days extra cold.
 There are a few days a year when the weather is so warm Scots all around exclaim that it’s “taps off” weather!
 Grab a drink and join the other shirtless Scots enjoying the short-lived but much-appreciated super-hot sunny days.